Iraq–Kuwait border: Barrier

 The Iraq–Kuwait barrier (حدود العراق-الكويت Hudud al-'Irāq-al-Kuwayt) is a 120 mi border fence extending 6 mi into Iraq, 3 mi into Kuwait, and across the full length of their mutual border from Saudi Arabia to the Persian Gulf.
 Constructed by authorisation of the United Nations Security Council resolution 689, its stated purpose was to stop a re-invasion of Kuwait by Iraq.

 The border barrier, made of electrified fencing and concertina wire, is braced by a 15 ft and 15 ft trench, complete with a 10 ft dirt berm and guarded by hundreds of soldiers, several patrol boats, and helicopters.
 Construction of the barrier began in 1991.

 In January 2004, Kuwait decided to install a new 217 km iron barrier along the border.
 The barrier was estimated to have cost $28 million and the entire length of the border; asphalted roads were also constructed to facilitate border security movement.

+Maritime border

+The 1992 UN demarcation of the Iraq–Kuwait border applied only to the land border, not the maritime border, which was deliberately left out.
+The dispute surrounds the region of the Khor Abdullah waterway.
+Although an agreement was reached in 2012, the dispute was not settled.
+In 2014 Kuwait provided maps to the United Nations, which Iraq said were not the agreed maps.
+In 2019 Iraq filed a formal compaint with the UN after Kuwait built a port facility on the Fasht Al A'aij shoal, and in 2023 an Iraqi court voided the 2012 agreement because the agreement did not receive proper approval from the Iraqi parliament.
+In February 2026 Iraq submitted a proposal which put the Fasht al-Qaid and Fasht al-Aij shoals in Iraqi territorial waters.
+Kuwait rejected Iraq's proposal, with Qatar, the United Arab Emirates, Oman, and Saudi Arabia taking Kuwait's side of the dispute.